magicbell/magicbell-android/README.md

 Another option would be to have your own list of notifications and modify it everytime that the user does an action.

-## User Preferences
+## Notification Preferences

-You can fetch and set user preferences for MagicBell channels and categories.
+You can fetch and set notification preferences for MagicBell channels and categories.

 ```kotlin
 class Preferences {